North River Tunnels: Portals

+The two tubes are mostly straight and are 37 ft apart.
+There are cross-passages spaced every 300 ft.
+At the Manhattan end, each tube splits into several tracks.

 Capacity and useful life

 The North River Tunnels allow a maximum of 24 crossings per hour each way.
 Since 2003, the tunnels have operated near capacity during peak hours.
 The number of NJ Transit weekday trains through the North River Tunnels increased from 147 in 1976 to 438 in 2010.
 Trains ordinarily travel west (to New Jersey) through the north tube and east through the south.
 During the busiest hour of morning rush, about 24 trains are scheduled through the south tube, and the same number travel through the north tube in the afternoon.

 The tubes run parallel to each other underneath the river; their centers are separated by 37 ft.
 The two tracks fan out to 21 tracks just west of Penn Station.

 Expansion and restoration proposals

 Beginning in the 1990s several proposals were developed to build additional tunnels under the Hudson, both to add capacity for Northeast Corridor traffic and to allow repairs to be made to the existing deteriorated tunnels.
 A plan to repair the tunnels and add new tubes was approved in 2021.